iHanjra/module-three-study-guide/04-react-state.md

 ## React event listener and handler with arguments

 - How does adding arguments change our event listener and event handler?
 - What is the arrow function doing inside of our `onClick`?
 - What is the arrow function called?
-Why is it called this?
+Why is it called this? anonymous function because it's not named.
-- What would happen if you didn't include the arrow function?
+- What would happen if you didn't include the arrow function? the function would be called on component load instead of the onClick event. so the console would log on page load.

 ```jsx
 function App() {